fightron/3d-js/README.md

 * :green_circle: `Joint` - a single joint in a skeleton instance.
 * :green_circle: `JointDefinition` - the blueprint of a single joint.
 Used to create skeleton definitions.
 * :green_circle: `Joints` - a collection of joints.
-* :green_circle: `Volume` - holds data to render a box.
+* :green_circle: `JointVolume` - holds data to render a box.
 Used mostly for preview purposes.
 * :red_circle: `Pose`
 * :red_circle: `Animation`
 * :red_circle: `Scene` - an instance that holds instances of meshes, lights, sounds, cameras, skeletons, poses, and animations.